SAPHNELO- anifrolumab-fnia injection, solution

 Adverse reactions that occurred at greater than or equal to 2% incidence are shown in Table 1.

-Table 1 Adverse Reactions Occurring in ≥2% of Patients on SAPHNELO 300 mg (Trials 1, 2 and 3) at 52 weeks
+Table 1 Adverse Reactions Occurring in ≥2% of Adults with Moderate to Severe SLE Treated with Intravenous SAPHNELO for 52 weeks in Trials 1, 2 and 3

 • * Upper respiratory tract infections (including Upper respiratory tract infections, Nasopharyngitis, Pharyngitis)